Bhutan West to East, 20th October-2nd November 2018

-Wild Light Phototours and Sha Adventure have joined forces to take you on genuine photographic journeys from Paro in the west to Gauhati (India) in the east.
-Bhutan, Land of the Thunder Dragon is one of the most beautiful countries on the planet and our tour itinerary has been carefully timed, designed and researched to take you on an amazing travel experience.
-Sha Adventure is a long-established tour operator (25+ years) based in Bhutan.
-Founder and owner, Sha Phurba, was the first to be trained as a professional guide by the Tourism Council of Bhutan and is ranked as one of the top five Bhutanese guides as a Licensed Senior Tour Leader.
-Sha has led groups from the Smithsonian and Harvard Museums, the National Geographic team and Hollywood stars Uma Thurman and her father, Robert Thurman and Michael Dell and his family.
+Wild Light Phototours and Sha Adventure have joined forces to take you on a true photographic journey through Bhutan.
+The Land of the Thunder Dragon is one of the most beautiful countries on the planet and our tour itinerary has been carefully researched to take you on an amazing travel experience.
+Sha Adventure is a long-established tour operator (25+ years) based in Thimpu.
+The founder and owner was the first trained as a professional guide by the Tourism Council of Bhutan and is ranked as one of the top five Bhutanese guides as a Licensed Senior Tour Leader and travel agent.
+Sha Adventure has led groups from the Smithsonian and Harvard Museums, the National Geographic team and Hollywood stars Uma Thurman and her father, Robert Thurman and Michael Dell and his family.

-We will take you to villages where you can experience colourful and vibrant festivals, the culture and traditions of Bhutan and you will return with a new perspective on life and the purpose of living it.
-You will be immersed in amazing landscapes throughout and you will discover a happy and welcoming population whose values are based on respect, consideration and the celebration of tradition.
+We will take you to villages where you can experience colourful and vibrant festivals, the culture, traditions and amazing Himalayan landscapes of Bhutan.
+You will discover a happy and welcoming population whose values are respect, consideration and celebration of tradition.

 What is the tour across Bhutan intended for?